bythebay/Hack-the-Bay/README.md

 - [Rushabh Mehta](https://www.linkedin.com/in/mehtarushabh/) has led impactful AI Infra initiatives across 12 years at Big Tech.
 Most recently he has contributed to LLM Post training platform, Agents & Evals unlocking 100+ use cases across the company.
 - [Vasusen Patil](https://linkedin.com/in/vasusen) is the technical CEO @ Donobu, bringing 15y of tech experience.
 He has a rich background in scaling engineering teams and products, notably at WePay and Coursera, where he organized large-scale AI hackathons.
 His current work at Donobu focuses on AI-driven quality assurance, making him a perfect fit for judging this hackathon focused on production-ready AI agents.
 - [Francis Bouvier](https://www.linkedin.com/in/francisbouvier/) is CEO and co-founder of Lightpanda, the first web browser built for machines, not humans.
 His previous company BlueBoard, an e-commerce analytics platform, was acquired by ChannelAdvisor in 2020.
 Through this experience, Francis realised first hand the limitations of existing web automation solutions, inspiring him to launch Lightpanda.
+- [Michael Maximilien](https://www.linkedin.com/in/drmaximilien/) is a Distinguished Engineer and leader for the teams contributing to OSS AI at IBM Research, holding masters and Ph.D. in CS.
+His main expertise is in software engineering and distributed systems.

 Mentors are also familiar with MCP which you may want to use for data/process integration.